humanmade/asset-loader/README.md

 - Update the version number in the [plugin header comment in `asset-loader.php`](asset-loader.php)
 - Create a tag on the `main` branch reflecting the new version number in the format `v#.#.#`, e.g. `v0.6.2` or `v1.1.0`
 - Ensure the `main` branch and all tags are pushed to GitHub
+- [Create a release](https://github.com/humanmade/asset-loader/releases/new) in GitHub from the new tag
 - If the new version does not show up in [the Packagist page for `humanmade/asset-loader`](https://packagist.org/packages/humanmade/asset-loader), request one of the project's packagist maintainers to click the "update" button

 ## License